Our Management Team

 Prior to joining Gribbles Veterinary, Jack was well known within the New Zealand veterinary sector having worked previously for Pitman Moore/Schering Plough and Bayer Animal Health.
 Jack also worked as a volunteer for Habitat for Humanity in Samoa following the devastation of the September 2009 earthquake and tsunami, experience which helped to prepare him for the recent earthquakes in his home town of Christchurch.

 Jack and Sari are the proud parents of three sons.
 Outside of work Jack has many interests including running half marathons, classic car restoration, motor racing, boating, fishing, travel, wine and food tasting, tramping and mountain biking.
 In what little spare time he has, Jack is an avid Crusaders fan.

 Tom comes from a background of Food and Pharma development and commercialisation.
 He has been working as an account manager for the last 5 years, with the last 2 as a Market Manager handling the sales and supply chain for food, nutrition and pharma raw materials and product development for New Zealand.
 Tom as also had experience working in a molecular diagnositics laboratory as a research fellow.

 Tom is a self-starter with strong analytical and problem solving skills, has staff management and relationship management skills and is looking forward to working in the veterinary and food analytics areas.
 Tom is based in Auckland.

-When he's not working Tom enjoys getting out in the surf (mainly out west, Maori bay is my home break).
-During the winter weekends you will find me up Ruapehu, snowboarding, or covered in mud on a mountain bike in Woodhill or Riverhead forests.
+When he's not working Tom enjoys getting out in the surf (mainly out west, Maori bay is his home break).
+During the winter weekends you will find him up Ruapehu, snowboarding, or covered in mud on a mountain bike in Woodhill or Riverhead forests.

 Our Pathologists and Scientists